 - allow to break a build at <100% cleaned code coverage

-If you have any ideas about tools that support this, let me know in the comments!
+If you know of a tool that supports all of the above features, let me know in the comments!

 Naively aiming at 100% code coverage is bullshit.